Optical Engineering

 Code and Data

-In support of open scientific exchange, SPIE journals require Data and Code Availability statements in all accepted papers under the heading “Code and Data Availability."
-These statements should provide access information regarding the computer code and data that would be required to replicate or interpret the findings reported in the paper.
+In support of open scientific exchange, SPIE journals require Data and Code Availability Statements in all accepted papers under the heading “Code and Data Availability,” which should follow the Disclosures section.
+These statements should provide access information regarding the computer code, data, and materials that would be required to replicate or interpret the findings reported in the paper.
 See the section below about Code and Data for more information about what to include in this section.

 Acknowledgments/Funding Sources